asseco-pst/watch-your-language/async.md

 For example, if we have a function `foo` that is recursive and has not stop condition, we'll have what is represented in the image above.

-We'll have new operations entering into the stack continuously and never jumping out of it.
+We'll have new tasks entering into the stack continuously and never jumping out of it.
 Hiting the maximum call stack size.

 <br>

 ## Blocking operations

-You also must hear a lot "Whatch out, there's blocking operations there, use a callback or a promise intead".
+You also must hear a lot "Whatch out, there's blocking operations there, use a callback or a promise instead".

 This is really important and it is in fact one of the most powerful techinques to achieve good performance.

-Let's the next example where we have multiple synchronous Ajax requests.
-I know, I know, they should be asynchronous but these are just synchronous!
+Let's see the next example where we have multiple synchronous Ajax requests. <br>I know, I know, they should be asynchronous but these are just synchronous!

 <img src="/uploads/78f0030a4e830d6ab7cf3910dd01f9a1/www.GIFCreator.me_mtIJtE.gif" width="400"/>